Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/HttpClient"

-Re-exports all named exports from the "@effect/platform-browser/HttpClient" module as "HttpClient".
+Re-exports all named exports from the "@effect/platform-browser/HttpClient" module as `HttpClient`.

 **Signature**